Lothiraldan/saltpad/docs/saltpad-docker.md

 It's very similar as for docker alone.

-**Don't forget to create the ```settings.json``` file first** question 1? how does one write a settings.json for TWO API_URL s?
-Question 2? which Dockerfile is this expecting to use? (or in which directory should I be in for this?)
+**Don't forget to create the ```settings.json``` file first** Question 1? how does one write a settings.json for TWO API_URL s?
+Question 2?
+Which Dockerfile is this expecting to use? (or in which directory should I be in for this?)

 ```
 docker-compose build